Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 Above is a painting and below is a photograph of the Bella Vista Riding Stables which was torn down in 2006 to make way for Bella Vista Elementary School, the 1st school built in Bella Vista..

-This stables was a part of the old Knot's farm and was a part of Bella Vista from the early days, serving as a riding stables during the Keith and Cooper years.
+This large barn was part of the old Knot's farm and an important feature of the Bella Vista resort from the early days, serving as a riding stables both during the Keith and Cooper years.
+The location of the stables today is now home to Cooper elementary school.

 Click on the painting or photograph to see the larger image of this wonderful historical painting by local artist, Charles Harrington.